JuliaLang/julia/CONTRIBUTING.md

   - A minimal working example, i.e. the smallest chunk of code that triggers the error.
 Ideally, this should be code that can be pasted into a REPL or run from a source file.
 If the code is larger than (say) 50 lines, consider putting it in a [gist](https://gist.github.com).
   - The version of Julia you are using as provided by the `versioninfo()` command.
 Occasionally, the longer output produced by `versioninfo(true)` may be useful also.

+4. When pasting code or output, put triple backquotes (```) around the code block and output block so that Github will format it nicely.

-4. For segfaults or other hard crashes:
+5. For segfaults or other hard crashes:
   - Try running the code with the debug REPL.
 If you have a source distribution of Julia, you can build your own debug REPL with `make debug`, which produces the `usr/bin/julia-debug-basic` and `usr/bin/julia-debug-readline` REPLs.
   - Consider running the debug REPL in a debugger such as `gdb` or `lldb`.
 Obtaining even a simple [backtrace](http://www.unknownroad.com/rtfm/gdbtut/gdbsegfault.html) is very useful.